Each KPI and Priority should have clearly defined success criteria. What is success? What is failure? Discuss, debate

-For many teams, setting Red-Yellow-Green (RYG) success criteria is a challenge.
+For many teams, setting Red-Yellow-Green (RYG) business success criteria is a challenge.
 It doesn't come easily for everyone.
 Fortunately, it's a skill that can be learned.

 First and foremost, success criteria should be SMART (specific, measurable, attainable, realistic & timely) red yellow green performance indicators are critical to hitting your goals and targets.
 Below are a few examples of using SMART red yellow green performance indicators in the real world.
 RYG meaning red is substandard performance, yellow is marginal performance and green is the target performance.

 1. Leave no performance metrics up to interpretation.

 A properly selected Green success criteria should leave no room for argument or nuance.
 It is what it is.
 Example: The KPI is “Employee Health.”
 An effective Green would be a survey result score or a retention number.
 An ineffective Green would be "Employees are happy."

 2. Performance metrics doesn't always mean a number.

 There are generally two ways to RYG a Priority: tactically or with a number.
 For tactical priorities, sometimes Green describes an outcome.
 You should know when you achieve it.
 Example: The Priority is "Develop an M&A Strategy."
 An effective Green would be "Strategy defined and approved by the board" by the due date.

 3. Try to avoid using dates.

 Priorities, by definition, already have a due date.
 KPIs also have a time parameter defined; sometimes it’s understood as a quarterly number or the description identifies it as a weekly or monthly number.
 Green has to define a result - using dates does not align a team on an expectation.
 Example: The Priority is "Hire a new VP of Sales" and the due date is March 31.
 An ineffective Green would be “3/31.”
 An effective Green would be "Hired, trained and operating independently" by the due date of 3/31.